-Coron’s scenic lagoons, charming beaches and wreck diving spots with amazing underwater biodiversity are the reasons why it’s one of the best places every beach lover or diving enthusiast should visit.
+Coron’s scenic lagoons, charming beaches and wreck diving spots with amazing underwater biodiversity are the reasons why it’s one of the coolest places every beach lover or diving enthusiast should visit.

 With rich corals and variety of colorful fishes, it is truly a wonderful experience hopping from one spot to another.